cypress-io/cypress/cypress/v0.0/documentation/3-Guides/0-Configuration.md

 `watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on file changes `reporter` | `spec` | The [Mocha reporter](https://mochajs.org/#reporters) used during headless or CI runs `execTimeout` | `60000` | Time, in milliseconds, to wait for a system command to finish executing during [`cy.exec`](https://on.cypress.io/api/exec) command
-`numTestsKeptInMemory` | `50` | The number of test's snapshots and command data that is kept in memory while tests are running
+`numTestsKeptInMemory` | `50` | The number of tests for which snapshots and command data are kept in memory.
+Reduce this number if you seeing extremely high memory consumption in your browser.

 ## Network